'LAND OF ICE' SOUTH ICELAND WINTER PHOTO WORKSHOP - GROUP 1 JAN 2-9, GROUP 2 JAN 16-23, 2014

 Wonderful light over lake ţingvallavatn

-Day 2, JAN 17th Ţingvellir - Vík í Mýrdal
+Day 2 (Group 1 JAN 3rd, Group 2 JAN 17th) Ţingvellir - Vík í Mýrdal

-After breakfast at the hotel, we'll meet our favorite Icelander (and guide) Skarphedinn Thrainsson, also known as Skarpi, and head out to shoot the sunrise in the beautiful Ţingvellir (Thingvellir) national park.
+After breakfast at the hotel, we'll head out to shoot the sunrise in the beautiful Ţingvellir (Thingvellir) national park.
 With its snow-covered peaks and remarkable red vegetation, Ţingvellir, and especially lake ţingvallavatn, are well known photo-sites, and for a good reason!

 After the sunrise ends (which can be quite a long affair in Iceland's winter - over an hour!) we'll head out to see some of the other attractions of the area, especially its thundering waterfalls.
 For sunset we'll head east, shooting the renowned coastline of Reynisdrangar, later spending the night in a cosy hotel near the village of Vik.
 In the hotel we'll eat a delicious Icelandic dinner, to fill us after spending the day in the cold.